 The Dell P2217H is a versatile 21.5-inch entry-level IPS monitor.
-It is suitable for general purpose applications, like browsing the web, watching SDR media, working in a standard Windows environment, and even some casual gaming.
+It’s suitable for general purpose applications like browsing the web, watching media, working in a standard Windows environment, and casual gaming.

 Ranked in these QuestionsQuestion Ranking

 The Dell P2217H offers good gaming experience for a general purpose display in this price range because of its reasonably low input lag and good motion handling capabilities.

 The monitor feels responsive because of its input lag of 9.8 ms. Only gaming monitors in this price range outperform such result.